 - Referral

 - Lunch detention

+- PE detention

 - After-school detention

 - Weekly conduct average lowered to a D or below

 - Parent/teacher conference

 - Referral to school counselor

 - Parent/teacher/principal conference

 - Extracurricular activities suspension student may be suspended from attendance or participation in extracurricular activities that week.
 These activities are seen as a privilege for students.

 - Behavior plan put into place

-- Upon the 4th referral the student will be suspended for one (1) day.
+- Upon the 4th referral the student will be suspended for one (1) day, in school or out of school detention.